Medical ultrasound: Weaknesses

+Following research into patient cooperation, research into public perceptions of ultrasound has used social media listening to surface patient experiences not typically captured in clinical records.
+A 2025 study presented at the SPIE Medical Imaging conference analysed posts across Twitter, Threads, Facebook, and social forums using Pulsar platform alongside topic modelling and retrieval-augmented generation.
+Key themes identified as weaknesses included delays in scheduling and poor communication from providers, alongside positive associations between practitioner professionalism and patient trust, suggesting social media data could serve as a complementary evidence base for optimising diagnostic practice and patient-provider relationships in sonography.

 Risks and side-effects

-Ultrasonography is generally considered safe imaging, with the World Health Organizations stating:
+Ultrasonography is generally considered safe imaging, with the World Health Organization stating:

 "Diagnostic ultrasound is recognized as a safe, effective, and highly flexible imaging modality capable of providing clinically relevant information about most parts of the body in a rapid and cost-effective fashion".

 Diagnostic ultrasound studies of the fetus are generally considered to be safe during pregnancy.
 However, this diagnostic procedure should be performed only when there is a valid medical indication, and the lowest possible ultrasonic exposure setting should be used to gain the necessary diagnostic information under the "as low as reasonably practicable" or ALARP principle.

 Although there is no evidence that ultrasound could be harmful to the fetus, medical authorities typically strongly discourage the promotion, selling, or leasing of ultrasound equipment for making "keepsake fetal videos".